Changissnz/nu_merchant_principal/README.md

 up the responsibility of a selective information broker.

-The tasks of an information broker, intent on benefiting through these acts, involve choice calculations, are impossible to quantitatively formulate given a lack of information (additionally, the poor knowledge of precedent) and the operating environment that must be mapped into formats quantitatively operable.
+The tasks of an information broker, intent on benefiting through these acts, involve choice calculations, impossible to quantitatively formulate given a lack of information (additionally, the poor knowledge of precedent) and the operating environment that must be mapped into formats quantitatively operable.
 Once again, by some means, a balancing act of picking and choosing emerges, this time featuring the vulture as the revelatory star.

 Predictive analytics rests on the correct use of accurate